-The term “domestic violence” (DV) is semi-controversial for a few reasons, the main one being that it is considered by some to be antiquated phrasing that reinforces gender roles and places violence in the home as a private family issue instead of a systemic one.
-There are a few other terms used interchangeably with DV for this reason, “intimate partner violence” or “gendered violence” are two of them.
-All three terms basically encompass the same issue: cyclical violence at the hands of a loved one.
+The term “domestic violence” (DV) is sometimes considered controversial for a few reasons, the main reason being that the phrase can be seen as outdated and stigmatizing.
+The history of the term has typically reinforced gender roles and often wrongfully placed violence in the home as a “private family issue” to be ignored, instead of framing it as a systemic public health one.

+The most commonly used alternative terms are “intimate partner violence” or “gendered violence.”
+All three terms basically encompass the same issue: a cyclical pattern of violence at the hands of a loved one.

 The National Domestic Violence Hotline describes DV as such:

 Domestic violence is a pattern of behaviors used by one partner to maintain power and control over another partner in an intimate relationship.

 Domestic violence includes behaviors that physically harm, arouse fear, prevent a partner from doing what they wish or force them to behave in ways they do not want.
 It includes the use of physical and sexual violence, threats and intimidation, emotional abuse and economic deprivation.
 Many of these different forms of domestic violence/abuse can be occurring at any one time within the same intimate relationship.

 I think that point is important to emphasize due to the amount of confusion around what does and does not constitute abuse.
 Not even every relationship that includes violence is “domestic violence.”
 This is because DV is a specific relationship between an abuser and their victim that relies on a cycle of power and control.

 The phrase “cycle of power and control” can be confusing to some, so what I mean by that is a way of living that constantly reinforces how the abuser is in control of the victim and their life.
 The violent or abusive actions must occur in order to hold power over a partner and seek to control their behavior (or even thoughts).

 This specific action of exerting total control over a partner has recently been described as “coercive control.”